shashank-myweb/LendingClubCaseStudy/README.md

 # Project Name
-> Outline a brief description of your project.
+> This project is about Data analysis for a Consumer finance company which is in the business of providing Loans to Indian Customers

 ## Table of Contents